 The Yale Center for Dyslexia & Creativity: YCDC builds awareness in all communities and mobilizes grassroots efforts to close the reading achievement gap for all students, including low-income students of color, through policies that help dyslexic children succeed.
 The Center also showcases the remarkable success stories of adults with dyslexia, including writers, scientists, celebrities, and government and business leaders.

 - Minnesota Educator Academy Conference: The Education Minnesota Professional Conference is held at Saint Paul RiverCentre in downtown St. Paul on the third Thursday and Friday of October each year.
 It includes a full day of activities on Thursday and a half-day program on Friday.

-- International Dyslexia Association Annual Conference: The 2016 Annual Conference was held at the Marriott Orlando World Center, Orlando, Florida, October 26-29, 2016.
-Information on the 2017 conference will be coming.
+- International Dyslexia Association Annual Conference: The 2018 Annual Conference was held at the Foxwoods Resort in Mashantucket, Connecticut, October 24-27, 2018.